English Cocker Spaniel Health Issues & Care Guide

 Life Stage Health Guide

-Understanding your English Cocker Spaniel's life stages helps you provide appropriate care:
+Understanding your English Cocker Spaniel's life stages helps you provide appropriate care (lifespan 12–14 years):

 Insurance Recommendation

-Given the English Cocker Spaniel's predisposition to conditions like Heart Disease and Ear Infections, pet insurance is a worthwhile investment.
-Plans for English Cocker Spaniels typically cost $53–$90 per month and can save thousands in unexpected veterinary bills.
+Given the English Cocker Spaniel's predisposition to conditions like Progressive Retinal Atrophy and Hip Dysplasia, pet insurance is a worthwhile investment.
+Plans typically cost $38–$86 per month and can save thousands in unexpected veterinary bills.
 Compare plans from multiple providers and enroll early, before any pre-existing conditions develop.